Chris Smith (New Jersey politician): Immigration

 Smith supported the Indonesian Family Refugee Protection Act in 2012, which would have extended the deadline for Indonesian immigrants to file for citizenship.

 Intellectual property rights

 Smith authored the Global Online Freedom Act in 2007, but it did not become law.
 The proposed legislation was a bill "to promote freedom of expression on the Internet, to protect United States businesses from coercion to participate in repression by authoritarian foreign governments, and for other purposes."
 Specifically, the bill would prohibit American companies from turning over data about customers residing in "internet restrictive countries."
 The bill is supported by Amnesty International, Human Rights Watch and Reporters Without Borders.
 It is opposed by the Electronic Frontier Foundation.

 January 6 commission

 On May 19, 2021, Smith was one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the U.S. Capitol attack.

+He was given a C− by Republican Accountability in the organization's Democracy Report Card.